KI7MT/git-remote-demo/README.md

 it's time to build the demo repository.

 We will first make our directories, then initialize and add remotes.
 In a terminal, issue the following commands.
-We'll use the /tmp directory to prevent any potential elsewhere.
+We'll use the /tmp directory to prevent any potential conflicts elsewhere.

 ```bash
 # create directories